eclipse/repairnator/repairnator/README.md

 ## Usage

-The usage of Repairnator is described in the main page of the [Repairnator repository](https://github.com/Spirals-Team/repairnator).
+The usage of Repairnator is described in [the dedicated documentation](/doc/usage).

 ## Content of the directory